ayyammal-g/march_code_jam_madness_modellers/README.md

 ### Conclusion

 In conclusion, after evaluating multiple models, Random Forest and Gradient Boosting outperformed the other models.
-The Random Forest Model was quicker compared to Gradient Boosting model, making it the most suitable model for predicting the winner of matchups in NCAAM tournament.
-With this model, the NCAA champship winner is predicted by randomized matchup and building the bracket.
+The Random Forest Model was quicker compared to Gradient Boosting model, making it the most suitable model for predicting the winner of a matchup pair.
+This model is further extended to predict the NCAA Mens Basketball Winner for the 2025 season by building the bracket out of randomized matchup.

-The Variables Net Rating, BPI that highly correlated to Target Variable Winner during the EDA also took the top spots in Variable importance of the Random Forent Model.
+The Variables Net Rating, BPI that highly correlated to Target Variable Winner during the EDA,  also took the top spots in Variable importance of the Random Forent Model.

-### How to Run:
+Given this is the MVP Model, it comes with its own limitations such as missing some team matchups as there are no head-to-head matchup for some teams and also with varying number of matchups for each team.

+Future recommendation would be to add more enhanced features like near real time information,  player stats and past season match ups, so that the model can predict much more accurately.

+### Set Up Instructions
 Download NCAAM_final_without_names.ipynb notebook and run all the cells.